Frequently Asked Questions

 What is GETA?

-GETA is the Kentucky statewide General Education Transfer Policy is an agreement between all Kentucky public institutions that facilitates the transfer of general education coursework.
+GETA is the Kentucky statewide General Education Transfer Policy, an agreement between all Kentucky public institutions that facilitates the transfer of general education coursework.
 Eligible students can be certified in up to five categories from their previous institution to complete the corresponding categories at UK.
 Check out the detailed GETA breakdown on our Transfer Requirements page.

 I have course equivalency questions.